First stop as Chief of Staff of the Air Force: AFGSC

-Air Force Chief of Staff Gen. Ken Wilsbach and his spouse, Cindy Wilsbach, visited Air Force Global Strike Command, Nov.
+Air Force Chief of Staff Gen. Ken Wilsbach and his wife, Mrs. Wilsbach, visited Air Force Global Strike Command, Nov.
 19, for immersions into the command’s mission and modernization programs.

 This initial immersion, Wilsbach’s first official base visit as CSAF, underscored the command's pivotal role in the nation’s security.